 The Antisocial Behaviour Crime and Policing Act 2014 gives victims and communities the right to request a review of their case and bring agencies together to take a joined up, problem-solving approach to find a solution.

-- Have you reported the same antisocial behaviour to the council, Police or a registered housing provider three times in the last six months?
+- Have you reported the same antisocial behaviour to the council, police or a registered housing provider 3 times in the last 6 months?

 - Do you consider that no action has been taken?